Functions of Marketing Definition

-Marketing functions are a business's main activities, tasks, and strategies to attract and keep customers.
+Functions of marketing are a business's main actions, tasks, and strategies to attract and keep customers.
 It's not just about selling a product or service but about understanding what potential and existing customers want.

 However, to achieve this goal, a series of complex and carefully planned sub-functions need to be executed: